 After a week in Costa Rica, it seemed almost impossible for any of us to sum up our wild, wonderful experiences there.
 How do you describe the feeling of petting an alcoholic boar on Tortuga Island, riding in an aerial tram 200 feet above the rainforest floor during a torrential downpour, or watching spider monkeys leap from tree to tree?

-And by giving them hands-on exposure to what they’re protecting, do we have a chance of planting the seeds of environmental conservation that will hopefully continue to blossom for generations to come. –by Bret Love; photos by Bret Love & Mary Gabbett
+And by giving them hands-on exposure to what they’re protecting, we plant the seeds of environmental conservation that will hopefully continue to blossom for many generations to come. –by Bret Love; photos by Bret Love & Mary Gabbett